If you’ve ever done SEO, you know how good it feels to see your rankings go up.

 However, I’ve found that about 90% of the time, conducting a backlink audit will help you find bad links.

-Did you know you can lose both inbound and outbound links?
+Did you know you can lose links?
+Both internal and external links?

 If you often relaunch, rebrand, or redesign your site, you may lose some links along the way.